GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 ```
 ## Speclibs

-In this part, we use our hyperspectral raster and band information on to create our study area's spectral library
+In this part, we use our hyperspectral raster and band information to create our study area's spectral library

 ```r